What To Look For When Renting Your Sarasota Mobile Home

-So let me guess, you own a mobile home or are in the process of purchasing one and are wanting to look at renting that property out so you can offset the carrying costs when you’re not living in the property?
+So, let me guess: You own a mobile home or are purchasing one and want to look at a mobile home renting that property out so you can offset the carrying costs when you’re not living in it.

 Does that sound like your situation here today?

-If it does then great because this is a fantastic way to offset the cost of your Florida home by making income off of the property in order for it to be an even more affordable place to live as a second home, a vacation home, or your eventual retirement property!
+If it does, then great!
+This is a fantastic way to offset the cost of your Florida home by making income off of the property, making it an even more affordable place to live as a second home, a vacation home, or your eventual retirement property!

-Many times the homeowners will make enough money from their rental income to be living in their Florida property for free year round!
+Many times, homeowners will make enough money from their rental income to live in their Florida property for free year-round!

-But first, let’s address the situation of you owning the home and you’re looking to rent it out, just so you know exactly what you’re getting involved in.
+But first, let’s address the situation where you own the home and are looking to rent it out, just so you know exactly what you’re getting involved in.

-Most parks that have mobile homes and lease land throughout Florida will allow the owner of the property to rent the home out.
+Most parks with mobile homes and lease land throughout Florida will allow the property owner to rent the home out.
 The reason for this is that the home is your personal property in Florida, and most parks feel that this is well within your ownership rights to be able to rent it out if you do so.

 However, there are some parks throughout greater Sarasota that will not allow rentals of any kind.

-Either way, make sure you check with the park first to fully understand what is allowed and what is not before having a renter move into your mobile home.
+Either way, check with the park first to fully understand what is allowed and what is not before having a renter move into your mobile home.

-Most parks will usually require a monthly minimum to rent the property out we continue to see around the Sarasota area the minimum being somewhere between three and four months.
-This is required so that the park does not give off the feeling of a large hotel with nightly guests coming and out on a regular basis.
+Most parks require a monthly minimum to rent the property out.
+We continue to see this around the Sarasota area, with the minimum being somewhere between three and four months.
+This is required so that the park does not give off the feeling of a large hotel with guests coming and going regularly.

-Most of these renters will usually need to be park approved by the park in order to be able to physically rent the property.
+Most of these renters will usually need to be park-approved by the park to rent the property physically.

-If the renting tenant is not approved by the park then usually the park will not allow that person to live in the park during a rental period.
+If the renting tenant is not approved by the park, the park usually does not allow that person to live in the park during a rental period.

 Most owners will not turn the utilities over to the renter simply because they want to continue to pay the utilities themselves.
-What the owners will do is they will take the rental money and then pay out the utilities and the lot rent each month out of the money that they are collecting from the renter.
+Instead, they will take the rental money and then pay the utilities and the lot rent each month out of the money that they are collecting from the renter.

-When looking to price your mobile home rental it is always a good idea to take into account the cost of that lot rent and your average utility cost as well as the amount of money that you are hoping to make as profit to use that as a basis to create what you want to rent your home for.
-By doing this you will be able to determine just how profitable your mobile home can be should you decide to use it as a rental!
+When pricing your mobile home rental, it is always a good idea to take into account the cost of the lot rent, your average utility cost, and the amount of profit you hope to make.
+Use that as a basis to create what you want to rent your home for.
+By doing this, you will be able to determine just how profitable your mobile home can be should you decide to use it as a rental!

-We hope this helps give you a much better idea of how to rent your mobile home when you’re looking to do to help offset the costs associated with owning the property.
+We hope this helps give you a much better idea of how to rent your mobile home when you’re looking to help offset the costs associated with owning the property.

-A major reason for owning a mobile home is, of course, to have a home for yourself and your family to live in.
-However, mobile home ownership isn’t limited to those who want a place for their own residence.
-If for whatever reason, you’re not living in your mobile home, you may be thinking of other options to put it to good use.
-So, you’re wondering can you rent out a mobile home?
+A major reason for owning a mobile home is to have a home for yourself and your family to live in.
+However, mobile home ownership isn’t limited to those who want a place for their residence.
+If, for whatever reason, you’re not living in your mobile home, you may be thinking of other options to put it to good use.
+So, you’re wondering if you can rent out a mobile home?

 Who rents your mobile home could make a difference.
 Ideal renters would treat your home like it’s their own and wouldn’t damage the home other than normal wear and tear from living.